opendatasoft/ods-documentation/source/monitoring_audience/analyzing_actions_usage.rst

     .. image:: usage__actions-usage-1-fr.jpg
         :alt: Usage Actions Indicateur Activité par type

-2. **Total searches**: Number of times somebody searched for a dataset from the catalog, or search into a dataset.
+2. **Total searches**: Number of times somebody searched for a dataset from the catalog, or searched in a dataset.

 .. ifconfig:: language == 'en'